 |Mike Fried||Visit Site||Overall Score:3.67||Price:3.5||Selection:3.5||Customer Service:4||Pros||Cons||Other Recommended Retailers|

 Ritani is a good company.
 Their jewelry and service are excellent and their diamond prices are ok.
-That said, you can get better value shopping at Blue Nile or James Allen (slightly cheaper prices, slightly better selection of settings).
+That said, you can get better value shopping at Blue Nile or James Allen (better overall experience).

 For those niche consumers who really want to utilize Ritani’s “click and bricks” business model (explained below), or those consumers who happen to fall in love with a specific setting at Ritani, they are a great company.

 We’d be happy to help you navigate the diamond search on Ritani and select some options for you.
 Or, if you prefer, we’re also able to recommend diamonds from elsewhere that provide the best value depending what you are looking for.
 Just contact us.

 Ritani is a relatively new kid on the block of online diamond retailers, having opened in 2012.
 Ritani was the brainchild of one of the largest DeBeers Sightholders, Julius Klein Group.
 After a couple of years, their stake was bought out by Cantor Fitzgerald.
 Throughout this ownership change, Brian Watkins has remained at the helm of this company (he has been the CEO since its founding).

 Ritani has taken the advantages of online retail (as we cover in our article about online vs. traditional retailers) and is trying to add some unique twists.
 The results are impressive, but I’m not sure how much those features resonate with the consumer.